Introductory course on $\ell$-adic sheaves and their ramification theory on curves

 \begin{exercise} Let $(a_n)_{n\in \N}$ be a Cauchy sequence in $K$ not converging to $0$.
 Show that the sequence of integers $(v(a_n))_{n\in \N}$ becomes stationary. \end{exercise}

 \begin{example}We extend Example \ref{ex:dvr}: \begin{enumerate}[label=(\alph*)] \item If $K=\Q$ is given the $p$-adic valuation $v_p$, then its completion is the field of $p$-adic numbers $\Q_p$.
 Its valuation ring is the ring of $p$-adic integers $\Z_p$.
-Note that the additive group underlying $\Z_p$ coincides with the pro-$p$-completion of the abelian group $\Z$. \item If $k$ is a field and $C$ a normal, connected algebraic curve over $k$, and $c\in C(k)$ a rational point, then the completion $(K_c, v_c)$ of $K=k(C)$ with respect to $v_c$ is noncanonically isomorphic to the field $k\llparen t\rrparen$ of Laurent series over $k$.
+Note that the additive group underlying $\Z_p$ coincides with the pro-$p$-completion of the abelian group $\Z$. \item If $k$ is a field and $C$ a normal, connected, algebraic curve over $k$, and $c\in C(k)$ a rational point, then the choice of a uniformizer $t$ of $\mathcal{O}_{C,c}$ gives rise to a canonical isomorphism between the completion $(K_c, v_c)$ of $k(C)$ with respect to $v_c$ and the field $k\llparen t\rrparen$ of Laurent series over $k$.
 Geometrically, $K_c$ should be thought of as an infinitesimally small, punctured disc around $c$. \end{enumerate} \end{example}